QuentinRa/blog.quentinra.dev/tools/docker/tags/workdir.md

 [Go back](..#most-used-instructions)

-WORKDIR changes the current repository with ``path`` the new repository.
+WORKDIR changes the current directory, with `path` the new directory.

 ```dockerfile
 WORKDIR path